alexramosv/inicial_oferta-del-dia/README.md

 ## 8. Managing secrets with `.env`

-Create a file in the root of your project (same directory as `package.json`) that is called `.env`.
-Put this in there:
+Create a `.env` file in the root of your project (same directory as `package.json`) and write there your secret keys:

 ```
 REACT_APP_API_KEY=<Your API key>
 REACT_APP_API_SECRET=<Your API secret>
 ```

-Very important: YOu need to prefix every secret with `REACT_APP_`.
+Very important: You need to prefix every secret with `REACT_APP_`.

 Use it from JavaScript like this: